How to Get a Good Deal on a Gym Membership

 But most private clubs are not so flexible.
 Many want to lock you in with a substantial initiation fee, a long-term contract, or both.
 That’s good for the clubs: They collect your money even if you—like most new club members—lose interest and stop using the club.
 But it’s bad for you.
 Oral promises salespersons make when pitching clubs may not be legally binding.
 If a club does not meet your expectations, or its service is terrible, you still may be responsible for paying off the contract.

 Don’t join a club without carefully reading its contract’s fine print.
 For the most part, clubs are merciless in enforcing their contracts.
 If you’ve signed up for a year and want to quit after a week, your club may come after you to pay for the full year.
 You need to examine several contract terms to determine how much flexibility you’ll have.

-Having to pay a big initiation fee does more than raise the risk that you’ll waste your money if you lose interest and quit the club; you also risk losing all or part of the fee if the club goes out of business.
+A big initiation fee does more than raise the risk that you’ll waste your money if you lose interest; you also risk losing all or part of the fee if the club goes out of business.
 In the past several years, many clubs have failed—and many members have lost their fees.

 Some clubs require you to sign up for a year or more.
 While most clubs let you pay monthly fees throughout a contract’s duration, others demand the full fee for a long-term contract upfront.

 Low initiation fees and the availability of month-to-month memberships may also be signs of quality.
 Clubs that require no initiation fees, or only modest ones, or offer month-to-month memberships, display confidence that you will be satisfied enough to continue your membership.

 Washington State law requires clubs to release you from a term contract if you quit a club after you have been a member for one year or longer.
 If your contract’s term is longer than one year, the club must refund a prorated share of any initiation fees minus a fee of up to 50 percent, unless the contract explicitly states that initiation fees are nonrefundable.